Assisted Living

 • Transportation to medical appointments, grocery stores, or community events

-Who is eligible for Medicaid long-term care?
+Who qualifies for Medicaid long-term care?

-Medical requirements
+Medical eligibility

-Financial requirements
+Financial eligibility

-• The primary residence
+• The applicant’s primary residence

 • Personal belongings